Kurrajong (ELC - Year 2)

 Kurrajong is an early childhood education centre which caters for boys and girls aged 3 - 8 years.
 It is named after the historic tree situated in the playground and was founded in Pulteney Grammar School’s 150th year of operation.

 Our Early Learning Centre (ELC) leads the way and was one of the first in Adelaide.
-ELC offers a 3 year old room and a 4 year old room with students continuing onto Reception.
-Our ELC offers long day care (7.30am - 6pm) 5 days per week (with options of 3, 4 or 5 days per week), 50 weeks per year.
-We are also accredited for the child care rebate.
-Apply early as we offer places from birth.
-Our educational program runs from 8.30am - 3.30pm.
+ELC offers both a 3 and 4-year old room with students continuing onto Reception.
+Our ELC offers long day care (7.30am - 6pm) 5 days per week (with options of 3, 4 or 5 days per week), 50 weeks per year, and the educational program runs from 8.30am - 3.30pm.
+We are also accredited for the child care rebate and it is recommended to apply early as we offer places from birth.

 We share the responsibility with families to provide a climate in which children can learn about living with others and extend their understanding of themselves and the world around them in addition to acquiring the foundation skills which our society demands.